jjohare/minimoonoir/README.md

 ## Semantic Vector Search

-Minimoonoir includes AI-powered semantic search that understands meaning, not just keywords.
+Nostr-BBS includes AI-powered semantic search that understands meaning, not just keywords.
 Search for "schedule tomorrow's meeting" and find messages about "planning the session for Friday" - the system understands context and intent.

 ### Architecture Overview